 All Money Raised Goes Directly to Pancreatic Cancer Research

-DJ Cassidy and the Radio City Rockettes Performed to Support the Fight Against Pancreatic Cancer
+DJ Cassidy and Radio City Rockettes Performed to Support the Fight Against Pancreatic Cancer

 NEW YORK, Dec.
-14, 2018 (GLOBE NEWSWIRE) -- On Thursday evening, December 13, The Madison Square Garden Company (NYSE: MSG) and AMC Networks (NASDAQ: AMCX) hosted the 18th Annual Holiday Rock & Roll Bash to benefit the Lustgarten Foundation, the nation’s largest private funder of pancreatic cancer research.
-The Bash is the Foundation’s premier fundraising event, and this year, raised more than $1 million.
+04, 2019 (GLOBE NEWSWIRE) -- On Tuesday, Dec.
+3, The Madison Square Garden Company (NYSE: MSG) and AMC Networks (NASDAQ: AMCX) hosted the 19th Annual Holiday Rock & Roll Bash benefitting the Lustgarten Foundation, the world’s largest private funder of pancreatic cancer research.
+The Foundation’s premier fundraising event, the Bash raised more than $1 million this year.
 Thanks to separate funding to support administrative expenses, 100 percent of every dollar raised goes directly to pancreatic cancer research.

-Entertainment for the event, held at Tao Downtown in New York City, included a special musical set from world-renowned deejay and producer, DJ Cassidy.
-With an iconic signature style of boater hats and a 24-carat-gold microphone, Cassidy has performed at high-profile events all over the world including the 50th birthday party and Inaugurations of President Barack Obama, Beyoncé and Jay-Z's wedding, and Oprah Winfrey's school opening in South Africa.
-He has toured the world with Justin Timberlake, Usher, and Robin Thicke, and he has played countless events for Sean "Diddy" Combs, Jennifer Lopez, Pharrell Williams and Naomi Campbell.
-Additionally, the world-famous Radio City Rockettes gave an exclusive performance of their brand-new finale number, “Christmas Lights,” from the beloved holiday production, the Christmas Spectacular Starring the Radio City Rockettes.
+Entertainment for the event, held at Tao Downtown in New York City, included a set from world-renowned deejay and producer, DJ Cassidy, who has been at the nexus of music, fashion and nightlife for over half his life as the go-to deejay for music impresarios, entertainment moguls, fashion icons, cultural trendsetters, and even world leaders.
+Cassidy has performed at high-profile events all over the world including the 50th birthday party and both inaugurations of President Barack Obama; Beyoncé and Jay-Z's wedding; and Oprah Winfrey's school opening in South Africa.
+Additionally, the iconic Radio City Rockettes performed their finale number, “Christmas Lights,” from the beloved holiday production, the Christmas Spectacular Starring the Radio City Rockettes.

 The Lustgarten Foundation was established in 1998 to honor Marc Lustgarten, who served as the former vice chairman of Cablevision Systems Corporation and chairman of Madison Square Garden, before he died from pancreatic cancer.
 James Dolan, executive chairman and chief executive officer of The Madison Square Garden Company and former chief executive officer of Cablevision; and Charles Dolan, executive chairman of AMC Networks and former chairman of Cablevision, helped establish the Foundation, and have been closely involved in supporting its mission to advance pancreatic cancer research and paying homage to Mr. Lustgarten’s legacy.

-The Lustgarten Foundation is America’s largest private funder of pancreatic cancer research.
-Based in Woodbury, N.Y., the Foundation supports research to find a cure for pancreatic cancer, facilitates dialogue within the medical and scientific community, and educates the public about the disease through awareness campaigns and fundraising events.
-Since its inception, the Lustgarten Foundation has directed $165 million to research and assembled the best scientific minds with the hope that one day, a cure can be found.
-Thanks to private funding, 100 percent of every dollar donated to the Foundation goes directly to pancreatic cancer research.
-For more information, please visit www.lustgarten.org.
+Lustgarten Foundation is the largest private funder of pancreatic cancer research in the world.
+Based in Woodbury, N.Y., the Foundation’s mission is to cure pancreatic cancer by funding scientific and clinical research related to the diagnosis, treatment, and prevention of pancreatic cancer; providing research information and clinical support services to patients, caregivers and individuals at high risk; and increasing public awareness and hope for those dealing with this disease.
+Since its inception, Lustgarten Foundation has directed $188 million to research and has assembled the best scientific minds with the hope that one day, a cure can be found.
+Thanks to separate funding to support administrative expenses, 100% of your donation goes directly to pancreatic cancer research.
+For more information, visit www.lustgarten.org.